BuisBuid/buisbuid-dashboard/assets/ICON-LIBRARY.md

 # Icon Library Reference

-This document provides a reference for the Heroicon icons used throughout the Buisbuild website.
+This document provides a reference for the Heroicon icons used throughout the Consulting 4 E website.

 ## Icon Library: Heroicons